 A profile-boosting responsive site to accelerate donations

 Speed Scotland would be the first Scottish Team to attempt to break the World Land Speed Record in the 1Ltr Supercharged Class at the Bonneville Speed Week in Utah.
 But with cost standing at £300,000, accomplishing it wouldn’t be cheap.
-They needed an engaging website to mirror the innovation of their home-built streamliner car – the Flower of Scotland, gain media attention and increase interest and donations.
+They needed an engaging website to mirror the innovation of their home-built streamliner car, gain media attention and increase interest and donations.
 And they needed it fast.
 We only had days to design, develop and launch the site so we got down to work quickly.

 The Big Number